Anna Lapwood: Radio and television presentations

 As a broadcaster, Lapwood hosted a weekly classical music show on BBC Radio Cambridgeshire from 2018 to 2020, and is a contributor to BBC Radio 3, having appeared on Record Review with Andrew McGregor.
 Because of her popularity on social media, she has occasionally been referred to as the "TikTok Organist" and uses the hashtag #playlikeagirl.

 Lapwood was the main presenter of the televised highlights of the 2020 BBC Young Musician competition, which aired in 2021 due to the global COVID-19 pandemic.

 Lapwood has since been seen as a regular TV presenter of the BBC Proms, including presenting the live broadcast of the 2023 first night of the Proms alongside Sandi Toksvig and Clive Myrie.
-Anna also played the organ as part of the 2024 Doctor Who Proms during the show's second half.
+Lapwood played the organ as part of the 2024 Doctor Who Proms during the show's second half.

 Awards and honours

 Lapwood was appointed a Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to music.
 The following year she became a Fellow of the Royal School of Church Music (FRSCM).